amycruz97/learn-tech-writing/README.md

 - Learn what is tech writing and what a tech writer's typical day looks like
 - Complete Google's Tech Writing Courses
-- Learn the types of tech documents
+- Learn the common tech documents in the software industry (UI docs, user docs, developer docs)(documentation framework)
 - Learn the tech writing process
 - Write a UI document
 - Write a developer document